 can provide without considerable damage to the aquatic ecosystems.

-The National Water Act (Act 36 of 1998) gives the Department of Water Affairs the
+The National Water Act (Act 36 of 1998) gives the Department of Water and Sanitation the

 tools to gather the information that we need for the optimal management of our

 water resources.
 The registration of water use is one of these tools.

 What is Water Use Registration?

 Registration comprises the asking and answering of 6 basic questions:

 - Who are you?

 - Where are you?
 (This relates to where the water user may be contacted i.e.

 contact details / postal address & physical address)